litvinsaveli/Currency_converter/README.md

 # Currency_converter
-json, requests, dict, cache
+json, requests, dict, cache.
+Project task was used from hyperskill and Jetbrains Academy
-hyperskill